 Before putting the working TED, that of the Commodore 16, inside the Commodore Plus/4, we check if the 5V supply voltage is propagated correctly on the computer motherboard.

-We insert the TED, certainly working, inside the Commodore Plus/4, paying attention to the correct orientation.
+We insert the TED, certainly working, within the Commodore Plus/4, paying attention to the correct orientation.

 Then, let's try to turn on the Commodore Plus/4, hoping it will start.

-No, it still doesn't work!
-So, in addition to TED there is another integrated circuit that is broken!
+No, it doesn't work yet!
+So, in addition to Ted there is another integrated circuit that is broken!

 Let's test the CPU, MOS 7501R1

-The Commodore Plus/4 repair continues... with the list of delicate chips seen above.
-It's time to test the CPU.
+The repair of the Commodore Plus/4 continues ... with the list of delicate chips seen before.
+It's time to try the CPU.

-I remove, therefore, the CPU from the Commodore Plus / 4 and I go to insert, in its place, the definitely working one of the C16, paying attention to the correct orientation.
+The CPU from the Commodore Plus/4 is removed and I go to insert, in its place, the certainly functioning of the C16, paying attention to the correct orientation.

 Actually, the CPU I removed from the C16 is a MOS 8501R1, which is compatible with the MOS 7501R1.

-With the new CPU… the computer turned on!
+With the new CPU ... the computer has turned on!

-For those who do not want to use the original CPU of the Commodore 16, since it is expensive and delicate, there is the possibility of using a MOS 6510 CPU (that of the Commodore 64), with an appropriate adapter that is also located on PCBWay.
+For those who do not want to use the original CPU of the Commodore 16, since it is expensive and delicate, there is the possibility of using a Mos 6510 CPU (that of the Commodore 64), with appropriate adapter that is also on PCBWay.

 Paying attention, the writing at the top, of the home screen, is a little different from the correct one of the Plus/4.

-If you notice, it's just one line missing from that of the working Commodore Plus/4.
-We see it, comparing the home screen with this screenshot, taken from the emulator VICE for Windows PC.
+If you notice, a row is missing from that of the Commodore Plus/4 working.
+We see it, comparing the initial screen with this screenshot, taken by the emulator VICE for Windows PC.

-Furthermore, unfortunately you can't see it from the video, a bit of a mess happened: the computer showed some random BREAK writings and... it turned off after a few seconds!
+Furthermore, unfortunately it is not seen from the video, it happened a little a mess: the computer showed random breakwriters and ... went out after a few seconds!

 So: not only the TED, not only the CPU are faulty, but there must also be another faulty integrated circuit.